pratik674/CAPSTONE_PROJECT_UDACITY/README.md

 ## Datasets used

-Download the dog dataset [https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dog_images.zip].
-Unzip the folder and place it in the repo, at location path/to/dog-project/dog_images.
+Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dog_images.zip).
+Unzip the folder and place it in the repo, at location `path/to/dog-project/dog_images.`

-Download the human dataset.
-Unzip the folder and place it in the repo, at location [path/to/dog-project/lfw].
-If you are using a Windows machine, you are encouraged to use 7zip to extract the folder.
+Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
+Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw.` If you are using a Windows machine, you are encouraged to use 7zip to extract the folder.

-Download the VGG-16 bottleneck features for the dog dataset.
-Place it in the repo, at location [path/to/dog-project/bottleneck_features.]
+Download the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
+Place it in the repo, at location `path/to/dog-project/bottleneck_features.`

-    Download the ResNet-50 bottleneck features for the dog dataset.
+Download the [ResNet-50 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogResnet50Data.npz) for the dog dataset.
 Place it in the repo, at location path/to/dog-project/bottleneck_features.

+Download the [InceptionV3 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogInceptionV3Data.npz)) for the dog dataset.
+Place it in the repo, at location path/to/dog-project/bottleneck_features.

+Download the [Xception bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogXceptionData.npz) for the dog dataset.
+Place it in the repo, at location path/to/dog-project/bottleneck_features.

+## Licensing and Acknowledgement
+I would like to extend thanks to Udacity( Data Scientist Program) to provide a very smooth and hands on training platform to learn and implement codes pertaining to CNNs